GauBen/svelte-emails/README.md

   > ![MJML.io product demo](https://mjml.io/assets/img/index/screen.png)
   > Source: [MJML.io](https://mjml.io/)

 Because we had some experience with [MJML](https://mjml.io/) we decided to stick with it.
-It's battle-tested, has a lot of features, and is easy to learn.
+It is battle-tested, has a lot of features, and is easy to learn.

 We now need a way to make these emails dynamic, with logic and string interpolation.
 The title probably ruined the surprise, but hey, **we chose Svelte**.